digidotcom/epoxy/README.md

 to declare the dependency and use it (there is an assumed interface, as with much in python we just use duck typing).

-To wire, these components up at runtime, we would write a yaml file that would have something like this:
+To wire these components up at runtime, we would write a yaml file that would have something like this:

     components: